openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-Get the color at the index in the colors vector.
+Returns the color at the index in the colors vector.